 On immigration, eight-out-of-ten voters believe legal immigration is good for America but illegal immigration is bad.

-Just 26% of voters believe it is even somewhat likely that Congress will successfully address the nation’s major issues prior to the next election.
-That’s down from 32% a month ago.
+Just 28% of voters believe it is even somewhat likely that Congress will successfully address the nation’s major issues prior to the next election.
 There has been a significant shift in perceptions of Congressional ideology.
 Last fall, an election night survey found that 44% believed Congress was too conservative and 36% said too liberal.
 Now, the numbers have reversed: 44% believe that Congress is too liberal while 36% say it is too conservative.

 We also provide daily updates on the president’s job approval and the generic congressional ballot.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).